dhb2k/Network-Tips/README.md

-# Connection distante : A ←→B
+# Connexion distante : A ←→B

 ---